ziyang04/LLM_pretraining/README.md

 - Paths and outputs
   - Keep generated artifacts in their producing directory (e.g., cleaned text in `data_preprocess/`, token bins under `<split>/tokenized`).

-## Submission

-Submit a zip of the codebase (only the `assignment1` directory) and a PDF report to Canvas.
-Your PDF should include your full name, student ID, and your UST email.
-For the contents:
-- Part 1: WARC filtering and topic deduplication
-  - Command used.
-  - Number of records processed and passed; number after deduplication.
-  - Description of your cleaning/heuristic/English detection logic.
-- Part 2: Pretraining
-  - Commands (either `run_babylm.sh` or the equivalent `python` command line).
-  - Training configuration (GPU/CPU, block size, batch size, micro batch size, LR, warmup, total steps/epochs).
-  - Training loss curve (per‑token loss vs. steps) and any validation curves.
-  - Notes on stability and any changes you made to save memory or resume.
-- Part 3: Generation
-  - Command used and the checkpoint path.
-  - Generated outputs (`temp=0.0` and `temp=0.5`) from both your trained model and our provided model .
-  - Your explanation of which is better and why (coherence vs. diversity; effect of temperature and top‑k).

-Also include:
-- Any edits you made to `run_babylm.sh` (parameters and rationale).

 ## Quick Reference

 - Download data: `./download_data.sh`